Six facts currently being censored through omission in the Northern media about Lula’s Supreme Court Judgement.

 2) There is no material evidence against Lula.
-It’s not a matter of “the opinion of his defense lawyers.
-It’s a fact that can be read by anyone in his judgement and has been confirmed and repeatedly commented on by Queen Elizabeth’s Barrister and UN Council Geoffrey Robertson and hundreds of legal scholars, including conservatives.
+It’s not a matter of “the opinion of his defense lawyers”.
+It’s a fact that can be read by anyone in his judgement and has been confirmed and repeatedly commented on by Queens and UN Council Geoffrey Robertson, and hundreds of legal scholars, including conservatives.

-4) Operation Car Wash/Lava Jato is a product of the US Department of Justice, FBI and SEC designed to prevent a leftist candidate from being elected president this year and to continue and deepen the hand over of Brazilian natural resources like petroleum and water to northern Multinationals.
+4) Operation Car Wash/Lava Jato is a product of the US Department of Justice, FBI and SEC, which will in effect prevent a leftist candidate from being elected president this year and therefore continue and deepen the handover of Brazilian natural resources like petroleum and water to Northern Multinationals.

-5) The US Department of Justice has collected nearly $1 billion in fines from Brazilian companies, shutting down several of them in the process and causing 500,000 job losses in a destabilizing move leading up to the 2016 Coup.
+5) The US Department of Justice has collected nearly $1 billion in fines from Brazilian companies, shutting down several of them in the process and causing 500,000 job losses in the destabilisation leading up to the 2016 Coup.

-6) Chief Lava Jato prosecutor/judge Sergio Moro is under investigation for the lawfare crime of political persecution against Lula by the UN Human Rights Commission.
+6) Chief Lava Jato prosecutor/judge Sergio Moro is under investigation for political persecution against Lula by the UN Human Rights Commission.

 Maybe 5 years from now the Guardian, New York Times and Washington Post will engage in public hand wringing and apologies for their collaboration in the destruction of Brazilian democracy.
 These apologies, if they ever come, will be too little, too late.